-Night Time Pouching with a Urostomy
+Night Time with a Urostomy

 Because urine flow is fairly constant, it can be surprising how a urostomy pouch may fill through the night - sometimes multiple times.
-Many people choose to use a bedside drainage collector, which allows the urine to flow into a bedside collector while they sleep rather than taking trips to the bathroom to empty their pouch.
-You can connect your urostomy pouch to a bedside drainage collector by using a urostomy drain tube adapter.
+Many people choose to use a night drainage bag which allows the urine to drain into the urostomy night bag while they sleep, rather than taking trips to the bathroom to empty their pouch.
+You can connect your urostomy pouch to a urostomy night bag by using a urostomy drain tube adapter.